- How is neuroblastoma treated?

 - Emotional and social issues in children with neuroblastoma

 Chemotherapy (chemo) uses anti-cancer drugs, which are usually given into a vein.
 The drugs enter the bloodstream and travel throughout the body to reach and destroy cancer cells.
 This makes chemo useful for treating neuroblastoma that has spread to the lymph nodes, bone marrow, liver, lungs, or other organs.

-Some children with neuroblastoma are treated with chemotherapy either before surgery (neoadjuvant chemotherapy) or after surgery (adjuvant chemotherapy).
-In other cases, especially when the cancer has spread too far to be completely removed by surgery, chemotherapy is the main treatment.
+Some children with neuroblastoma are treated with chemo either before surgery (neoadjuvant chemotherapy) or after surgery (adjuvant chemotherapy).
+In other cases, especially when the cancer has spread too far to be removed completely by surgery, chemotherapy is the main treatment.

-Most children with neuroblastoma will need to have chemotherapy with a combination of drugs.
-The main drugs used to treat neuroblastoma include:
+Chemo for neuroblastoma usually includes a combination of drugs.
+The main chemo drugs used include:

 - Cyclophosphamide or ifosfamide

 - Cisplatin or carboplatin

 - Busulfan and melphalan (sometimes used during stem cell transplant)

 The most common combination of drugs includes carboplatin (or cisplatin), cyclophosphamide, doxorubicin, and etoposide, but others may be used.
 For children in the high-risk group, larger combinations are used, and the drugs are given at higher doses, which may be followed by a stem cell transplant (described further on).